Browse Dictionary: Letter “P”

 pitrī

-pitrīṁ, to ancestors, to deceased ancestors.
+pitrīṁ, of ancestors, of deceased ancestors.

 Etymology: Braj - pitar; Sanskrit - pitri (पितृ - ancestors, father, dead father, grandfather, great-grandfather, etc.).